SmogDr/edar_coursebook/docs/03-rprog2.md

 pathnames, all the code should work fine for the person you share with, even though they're running it on their own computer.
-Conversely, if you'd used absolute pathnames, none of them would work on another computer, because the "top" of the directory structure (i.e., for me, `/Users/brookeanderson/Desktop`) will almost definitely be different for your collaborator's computer than it is for yours.
+Conversely, if you'd used absolute pathnames, none of them would work on another computer, because the "top" of the directory structure (i.e., for me, `/Users/johnvolckens/`) will definitely be different for your collaborator's computer than it is for yours.

-If you're getting errors reading in files, and you think it's related to the relative pathname you're using, it's often helpful to use `list.files()` to make sure the file you're trying to load is in the directory that the relative pathname you're using is directing R to.
+If you're getting errors reading in files, and you think it's related to the relative pathname you're using, it's often helpful to use `list.files()` to make sure the file you're trying to load is in the directory guided by the relative pathname.

-### Diversion: `paste`
+### Tangent: `paste`

 This is a good opportunity to explain how to use some functions that can be very helpful when you're using relative or absolute pathnames: `paste()` and `paste0()`.

-As a bit of important background information, it's important that you understand that you can save a pathname (absolute or relative) as an R object, and then use that R object in calls to later functions like `list.files()` and `read_csv()`.
+It's important that you understand that you can save a pathname (absolute or relative) as an R object and then use that R object in calls to later functions like `list.files()` and `read_csv()`.
 For example, to use the absolute pathname to read the `heat_mort.csv` file in the `CourseText` directory, you could run:

 ```
 my_file <- "/Users/brookeanderson/Desktop/RCourseFall2015/CourseText/heat_mort.csv"